 Overview

 Peter Attia is renowned as a longevity physician and has dedicated himself to exploring the means by which we can extend our lives while enhancing their quality.
 Much of his strategy for promoting longevity is encapsulated in his bestselling book Outlive: The Science & Art of Longevity.
-Today we are going to take a look Peter’s personal supplement regimen, aimed at bolstering health, longevity, and athletic performance
+If you want to check out an in depth summary and review of the concepts in Outlive check out this article.

 Attia emphasizes that supplements and vitamins are not substitutes for a healthy lifestyle or balanced diet.
 There's no panacea, no magical sequence of supplements that can optimize health and vitality without the foundation of sensible nutrition, regular exercise, and adequate restorative sleep.